-The SkyDrive is a perfect way to access your personal data from anywhere in the world.
+The SkyDrive is perfect a perfect way to access your personal data from anywhere in the world.
 This is done by logging on with either your SkyDrive or Microsoft account.
 Additionally, SkyDrive clients can use the account in order to access their computers remotely.

-What is SkyDrive?
+What Is SkyDrive?

 As mentioned before, SkyDrive is a cloud-based service that lets you share, sync, create and store your documents.
 But there is more to SkyDrive than a simple cloud storage service.

 In many ways, SkyDrive is very similar to other cloud-like applications like Google Drive or DropBox.
 However, instead of offering yet another cloud storage service, Microsoft has thought of searching other venues.
 One of these venues is integration.